Lead Paint Problems

 On June 1, 1999, a new Federal Law - Rule 406 (Part of the amended Toxic Substances Control Act) - went into effect.
-This law mandates that remodeling contractors who disturb more than 2 square feet of painted surfaces in houses built before 1978 must distribute a pamphlet developed by the Environmental Protection Agency (EPA) titled opens in a new windowProtect Your Family From Lead in Your Homeopens PDF file .
-(This was featured in the opens in a new window August 7, 2008 Newsletter.)
+This law mandates that remodeling contractors who disturb more than 2 square feet of painted surfaces in houses built before 1978 must distribute a pamphlet developed by the Environmental Protection Agency (EPA) titled Protect Your Family From Lead in Your Home.
+(This was featured in the August 7, 2008 Newsletter.)

 The contractor must also obtain a signed acknowledgment from all who receive the pamphlet.
 This acknowledgment must be kept on file by the contractor for a period of three years from the date it was signed.
 Houses that contain no bedrooms, housing for the elderly or disabled (providing a child under the age of 6 does not live in the building), emergency repairs and minor repairs involving less than 2 square feet of surface area are exempt from this Federal ruling.

 How Do I Deal With Lead Paint Dust?